Superman (Earth-One): All-Star Superman

+Superman: Birthright

-Mark Waid's Superman: Birthright retold Superman's origin and restored various elements of the pre-Crisis/Silver Age version of Superman, namely he and Luthor having been friends in Smallville until a ruined science experiment left Luthor embittered and angry and that Superman has the power to see the life force of living things.
-Waid has been quoted as saying that he regards the Superman novels of Elliot S. Maggin—Superman's chief writer in the Bronze Age—as being his textbooks on the character, "who he is, and who those around him are.
-My textbook."
+Mark Waid's retold Superman's origin and restored various elements of the pre-Crisis/Silver Age version of Superman, namely he and Luthor having been friends in Smallville until a ruined science experiment left Luthor embittered and angry and that Superman has the power to see the life force of living things.
+Waid said that he regards the Superman novels of Elliot S. Maggin—Superman's chief writer in the Bronze Age—as being his textbooks on the character.
 He went on record as saying that Birthright was in inspired by Superman: The Movie—which was itself based on pre-Crisis/Silver age version of the character.